demofocus/demofocus/README.md

 I've held high profile roles in groups such as [Trade.](https://www.roblox.com/communities/650266/Trade#!/about), [The Sky Clan of Roblox](https://www.roblox.com/communities/129425/The-Sky-Clan-of-ROBLOX#!/about) and most major sword clans of the early-mid 2010s.

-I enjoy working in the Ro-Football genre these days, constantly trying to improve my knowledge and understanding of how things work and how I can improve the genre for the better.
+I am finishing up my full-time work in the Ro-Football community, and I am excited to work on new projects!

 ## 🔨 Work / Contributions: